California Hotel and Casino: Hawaiian appeal

 Despite its name, the California features Hawaiian design elements, and has long targeted Hawaiians as a key demographic.
 Boyd was a former resident of Hawaii, where gambling is illegal.
 After facing slow business initially, Boyd soon began focusing on the Hawaiian market, offering Hawaiian food and encouraging a more casual atmosphere.
 He introduced vacation packages from the islands, with charter airfares as low as $9.90.
 The travel packages bring in most of the California's guests.

 Hawaiians made up 70 percent of the property's clientele as of 1985.
 A decade later, the California was receiving 200,000 annual visitors from Hawaii.
 As of 2006, Boyd Gaming was charting 10,000 Hawaiian tourists to Las Vegas each month, and they made up 80 percent of the California's guests.
 Boyd's Hawaiian marketing, which later extended to the Fremont and Main Street properties, is credited with helping to build a large Hawaiian community in Las Vegas, earning it a nickname as the Ninth Island.
 As of 2012, an estimated 80-90% of Hawaiian visitors to Las Vegas stay at a Boyd property.
 The Hawaiian theme was modernized during the 2016 renovation.
+In 2020, murals which were painted in 1985 depicting the California gold rush were replaced with those depicting Hawaiian landscaping, and more vibrant colors were added as accents on the hotel's paint scheme.